Can a kid start a business?

 Parents probably have the image of a child’s first business being a lemonade stand or car wash.
 While these are great first businesses, advancing technology has presented children additional opportunities.
 The internet provides a store front for kids to sell their ideas to people around the world without ever leaving their house.
 Website builders have simplified their interface where even a child can simply drag and build a custom design.
 Social media platforms like Youtube make it easy for kids to upload their videos to their own channel.
 Craft stores like Etsy allow kids to advertise their handmade crafts and jewelry.
 Other than online opportunities, children can quickly create products with 3D printing technology.

 Entrepreneur School highly recommends parents to always supervise their child during the startup journey.
 Until a child is 18 years old, they will not be allowed to setup a legal structure for their business.
-The business will have to operate as a sole proprietorship under one of the parent’s name.
+The business will have to operate as a sole proprietorship or other entity structure under one of the parent’s name.
 This means a parent will have full responsibility for any business actions or liabilities.
-Regarding accepting online payments, a child will need to have a parent connect their bank account.
+Regarding accepting online payments, a child will need to have a parent parent connect a personal or business bank account to an online payment processor.

 Want your kid to learn more about starting a business?